Mentalab-hub/explorepy/README.rst

 Example use
 ===========
 The following code connects to the Explore device and prints the data.
-To see other functions please see the full `documentation <https://explorepy.readthedocs.io/>`_.

 ::